Become a Board Member

 - Each November the Board solicits nominations for candidates from the membership.

-- Every member agency has one voting member, and only the designated voting member from an organization may cast nominations and vote for the candidates on the ballot.
+- Every Provider Member agency has one voting member, and only the designated voting member from an organization may cast nominations and vote for the candidates on the ballot.

 What Are The Duties of NC Providers Council Board Members?

 - The Board of Directors of the NC Providers Council creates the policies and manages the affairs of the Association in accordance with applicable law and the Bylaws.

 - Board Members must sign a statement agreeing to abide by the North Carolina Providers Council’s “Bylaws, Code of Ethics, and Conflict of Interest Agreement Statement” before assuming their duties.

 - Board Members are required to be the designated voting delegates of their agencies.

 - Board Members attend quarterly in-person Board meetings and Chair standing Committees (Regulatory & Business Practices; Provider Network Council; Mental Health-Substance Use Disorders; and I/DD).

 - Board Members also serve as session moderators during the annual conference and nominate the Steve Jordan Lighthouse award recipient each year.

 What Are the Duties of NC Providers Council Board Officers?